eCrowneEng/sh-util/README.md

 <img src="/screenshot.jpg" alt="Screenshot of editor" />

-NOTE: It currently only supports opening it's own created ini files.
+NOTE: It currently only supports opening its own created ini files.

 Head over to the discord for support or discussion: https://discord.gg/EBbzWWyGgr